gitsocks/brewshack-events/README.md

 ## Overview

 Brewshack Events provides developers with a no-bullsh\*t tool to track user behavior within their applications through a simple user interface.
-Simple log an event and view simple metrics.
+Simply log an event and view simple metrics.

 ## Getting Started